WVUHPC/Introduction-HPC/_episodes/01-introduction.md

 - "Learn the components of the HPC"
 - "Learn the basic terminology in HPC"
 keypoints:
-- "Learn about CPUs, cores, and cache, and compare your own machine with an HPC cluster"
+- "Learn about CPUs, cores, and cache, and compare your machine with an HPC cluster"
 - "Identify how an HPC cluster could benefit your research."
 ---